Nushrratt Bharuccha

-Nushrratt Bharuccha (born Nushrat Bharucha; 17 May 1985) is an Indian actress who mainly works in Hindi films.
+Nushrratt Bharuccha (born Nushrat Bharucha; 17 May 1985) is an Indian actress and model who mainly works in Hindi films.
 After working in television, she made her film debut with Jai Santoshi Maa (2006).
 She gained recognition for her roles in Love Sex Aur Dhokha (2010) and Pyaar Ka Punchnama (2011).
 Bharuccha's career progressed with starring roles in the comedies Pyaar Ka Punchnama 2 (2015), Sonu Ke Titu Ki Sweety (2018), and Dream Girl (2019).
 She has since starred in Chhorii (2021), Janhit Mein Jaari (2022) and Ram Setu (2022).

-Early life
+Early life and education

 Bharuccha was born on 17 May 1985 in a Dawoodi Bohra family of Mumbai.
 She is the only child of Tanvir Bharucha, a businessman and Tasneem Bharucha, a housewife.
-She graduated with a degree in Fine Arts from Jai Hind College in Mumbai.
+She graduated from Jai Hind College in Mumbai.

 Career

 Early career and struggles (2002–2014)

 Bharuccha made her acting debut with a minor role in the 2002 television series Kittie Party.
 She got her first Hindi film with Jai Santoshi Maa (2006) and did the music video "Zindagi Kahin Gum Hai" by Zubeen Garg in 2007.
 She had a cameo in Kal Kissne Dekha (2009) and did the Telugu film Taj Mahal (2010).
 Her final television role occurred in Seven as Drishika Kashyap.

 Bharuccha had her first leading role in Hindi films with Dibakar Banerjee and Ekta Kapoor's anthology Love Sex Aur Dhokha (2010), that did moderately well.
 She next starred opposite Kartik Aaryan in Luv Ranjan's directorials Pyaar Ka Punchnama (2011) and Akaash Vani (2013), both of which were superhits.
 Her next movie was Darr @ the Mall (2014) with Jimmy Sheirgill.